Coele1

 A) The processing of a single training example.

-B) The final evaluation on the test set.
+C) The final evaluation on the test set.

-C) One complete pass of the entire training dataset through the learning algorithm.
+D) One complete pass of the entire training dataset through the learning algorithm.

 • 50.
 "Batch Size" in neural network training refers to:

-A) The number of validation examples.
+A) The number of layers in the network.

-B) The total number of examples in the training set.
+B) The number of validation examples.

-D) The number of training examples used in one forward/backward pass before the model's parameters are updated.
+C) The number of training examples used in one forward/backward pass before the model's parameters are updated.

 • 51.
 "Stochastic Gradient Descent" (SGD) uses a batch size of: